Da Ali G Show

 Da Ali G Show is a British satirical sketch comedy television series created by and starring British comedian and actor Sacha Baron Cohen.
 In the series, Baron Cohen plays three unorthodox journalists: faux-streetwise poseur Ali G, Kazakh reporter Borat Sagdiyev, and gay Austrian fashion enthusiast Brüno Gehard.
 These characters conduct real interviews with unsuspecting people, many of whom are celebrities, high-ranking government officials, and other well-known figures, during which they are asked absurd and ridiculous questions.

 The first (2000) series originally aired on Channel 4 in the UK, and the second and third (2003–2004) series on HBO in the United States.
-The second series was known as Ali G in da USAiii in the UK and Australia.
+The second series was known as Ali G in da USAiii in the UK, Australia and New Zealand.
 In 2005, HBO stated they had no plans to make an additional series of the show.

-Baron Cohen has gone on to make four films featuring each of his three characters from the show: Ali G Indahouse (2002), Borat: Cultural Learnings of America for Make Benefit Glorious Nation of Kazakhstan (2006), Brüno (2009) and Borat Subsequent Moviefilm: Delivery of Prodigious Bribe to American Regime for Make Benefit Once Glorious Nation of Kazakhstan (2020).
+Baron Cohen has gone on to make five films featuring each of his three characters from the show: Ali G Indahouse (2002), Borat: Cultural Learnings of America for Make Benefit Glorious Nation of Kazakhstan (2006), Brüno (2009), Borat Subsequent Moviefilm: Delivery of Prodigious Bribe to American Regime for Make Benefit Once Glorious Nation of Kazakhstan (2020) and Ali G: Who Iz I?
+(2026).

 In 2014, FXX reaired the show (including episodes unaired in the United States) under the branding Ali G: Rezurection.